The GDAA is very excited to announce that the GCAP Assist Program is returning in 2017!

 Unsuccessful applicants will be provided a registration code that will maintain early-bird registration pricing.

 If you are an Australian resident working in the games industry or a student studying games, and have not previously been a GCAP Assist recipient, you are eligible to apply.
+You must be over 18.

 The application assessments will be conducted by a panel consisting of local industry veterans, including a representative of the Game Developers’ Association of Australia.